B1naryStudio/CodeDoc/README.md

 # </> CodeDoc
-CodeDoc is designed for making process of creating project documentations fast and easy.
+CodeDoc is a desktop application build using latest web technologies (HTML5, CSS3, Election, React) to create a rich text editor for project documention.
+It is designed for making process of creating project documentations fast and easy.
 Feel the advantage of intuitive side-by-side interface for building documentation for your superb apps.

 ## Markdowns